davidgasquez/handbook/content/concepts.md

 - Modular.
   - Loosely coupling.
 Breaking a chair shouldn't break the dinner!
   - Having multiple parts also allows systems to develop emergent properties.
 When things interact, they often birth new, unpredictable forms.
 The sum total of a system is more than its competent parts.
+E.g: biological evolution, Conway's Game of Life, Wikipedia, Minecraft.
+[You can't top-down plan emergent systems, but you can provoke them into being.
+Here are some attributes that emergent systems often have](http://gordonbrander.com/pattern/provoking-emergence/):
+    - Evolution: Mutation, Heredity and Selection.
+Evolutionary systems often generate unexpected solutions.
+Nature selects for good enough.
+    - More than one goal that can be achieved in more than one way.
+    - Alphabet: An alphabet is a kit of parts, together with rules for combining them (e.g Lego).
+    - An easy initial learning curve but infinite potential (e.g. Minecraft).
+    - Involves multiple agents.
+It has network effects.
 - Responsiveness.
 Know what the system is doing and make the feedback loop fast.
 - Some systems might benefit of being distributed
 - Bad Incentive design can lead to the [tragedy of the commons](https://slatestarcodex.com/2014/07/30/meditations-on-moloch/).